 So you have a business website.
 It is your online presence that showcases your business to the world… and now that it is accessible to everyone on the internet, what do you do now?

 You can’t just leave it alone and hope it will forever bring you customers and sales of the products you are promoting.
-It has to be updated and maintained.
+Unfortunately, this is exactly what a lot of business owners do.
+It may save them some money in the short term, but there are many reasons why this is not necessarily the best strategy.
+Simply put… to get the best results, it has to be updated and maintained.

-You can liken your website to your car – if you don’t maintain it regularly by servicing it, you would not be able to rely on it to get you from point A to point B. Many business owners make the mistake thinking that their website is a ‘set and forget’ business asset.
+You can liken your website to your car… if you don’t maintain it regularly by servicing it, you would not be able to rely on it to get you from point A to point B. Many business owners make the mistake of thinking that their website is a ‘set and forget’ business asset.
 Unfortunately, this is not the case.

 To keep your website up and working so that it is displaying correctly for when potential customers visit, it takes time and effort.
 But who is the best person to do this?